 Just as there are many reasons why people became transnational activists, so there needs to be a variety of responses to those who return from overseas conflict zones.
 In the case of the Spanish Civil War, even those who fought for the fascists were not necessarily imprisoned when they returned.

 The author Peter Kemp went almost seamlessly from Franco’s nationalists to the UK’s fledgeling Special Operations Executive.
 His experiences in Spain were used to support the UK during the war.

 At the other extreme, when the 1980s conflict in Afghanistan finished, some of the Afghan Arabs travelled back to their homes as heroes, while small numbers sought out new places to wage jihad.
 However, some former activists – including fighters – faced uncertain futures, barred from returning to their own countries.
 This was especially true of Egyptian militants.

 The threat of arrest had the indirect effect of creating a new clandestine milieu – out of which a new movement, al Qaeda, emerged.

 The options for returning fighters who choose to desist from violent activism are clearly mixed: some may be detained, arrested or imprisoned, while others might enter rehabilitation programmes in their home countries.
 However, the options for those returning volunteers who were activists but not combatants are even more uncertain.

-This group of returnees includes male and female activists or, as John Horgan notes in his article in this edition of CSR, child soldiers.
-The many forms of activism – and activists – linked to the conflicts in Syria and Iraq will require innovative thinking to address a new generation of returnees.
+This group of returnees includes male and female activists or, as John Horgan notes in his article The Lost Boys, child soldiers.
+The many forms of activism – and activists - linked to the conflicts in Syria and Iraq will require innovative thinking to address a new generation of returnees.